jekyll/jekyll-admin/README.md

 [![Build Status](https://travis-ci.org/jekyll/jekyll-admin.svg?branch=master)](https://travis-ci.org/jekyll/jekyll-admin)

+**NOTE**: jekyll-admin is not ready to be used in Jekyll yet.
+It will be anounced when this gem can be used with any Jekyll-powered blog properly on Jekyll's official blog.

 A Jekyll plugin that provides users with a traditional CMS-style graphical interface to author content and administer Jekyll sites.
 The project is divided into two parts.
 A Ruby-based HTTP API that handles Jekyll and filesystem operations, and a Javascript-based front end, built on that API.

 ## Installation